qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 ---------------------------

-:file:`DXF` and :file:`DWG` files can be added to QGIS by simple drag-and-drop from the common
+:file:`DXF` and :file:`DWG` files can be added to QGIS by simple drag-and-drop from the Browser Panel.
-Browser Panel.
-You'll be prompted to select the sublayers you'd like to add to the project.
+You will be prompted to select the sublayers you would like to add to the project.
 Layers are added with random style properties.

-.. note:: DXF files containing several geometry types (point, line and/or polygon), the name of the layer will be made from *<filename.dxf> entities <geometry type>*.
+.. note:: For DXF files containing several geometry types (point, line and/or polygon), the name of the layers will be generated as *<filename.dxf> entities <geometry type>*.

-To keep the dxf/dwg file structure and its symbology in QGIS, you may want to use the dedicated :menuselection:`Project --> Import/Export --> Import Layers from DWG/DXF...` tool which allows you to:
+To keep the dxf/dwg file structure and its symbology in QGIS, you may want to use the dedicated
+:menuselection:`Project --> Import/Export --> Import Layers from DWG/DXF...`
+tool which allows you to:

 #. import elements from the drawing file into a GeoPackage database.
-#. and add to the project any of the imported elements.
+#. add imported elements to the project.

-In the :guilabel:`DWG/DXF Import` dialog, to first import the drawing file
+In the :guilabel:`DWG/DXF Import` dialog, to import the drawing file
 contents:

 #.
-Input the location of the :guilabel:`Target package`, i.e. the new GeoPackage
+Input the location of the :guilabel:`Target package`, i.e. the new
-   file that will store the data.
+   GeoPackage file that will store the data.
    If an existing file is provided, then it will be overwritten.
 #.
 Specify the coordinate reference system of the data in the drawing file.
 #.
 Check |checkbox| :guilabel:`Expand block references` to import the
    blocks in the drawing file as normal elements.
 #.
 Check |checkbox| :guilabel:`Use curves` to promote the imported layers
    to a ``curved`` geometry type.
 #.
-Use the :guilabel:`Import` button to select the DWG/DXF file to use (one per
+Use the :guilabel:`Import` button to select the DWG/DXF file to use
-   geopackage).
+   (one per geopackage).
    The GeoPackage database will be automatically populated with the drawing file content.
-Depending on the size of the \*CAD file, this could take some time.
+   Depending on the size of the file, this can take some time.

-After the :file:`.dwg` or :file:`.dxf` data is imported into the GeoPackage database the frame in the lower half of the dialog is populated with the list of layers from the imported file.
+After the :file:`.dwg` or :file:`.dxf` data has been imported into the GeoPackage database, the frame in the lower half of the dialog is populated with the list of layers from the imported file.
 There you can select which layers to add to the QGIS project:

 #.
-At the top, set a :guilabel:`Group name` to group the drawing files in the
+At the top, set a :guilabel:`Group name` to group the drawing files
-   project.
+   in the project.
 #.
 Check layers to show: Each selected layer is added to an ad hoc group which
    contains vector layers for the point, line, label and area features of the drawing layer.
-The style of each layer is setup so that it resembles the look it originally had in \*CAD.
+   The style of the layers will resemble the look they originally had in \*CAD.
 #.
-Check whether layer should be visible at opening.
+Choose if the layer should be visible at opening.
 #.
-Alternatively using the |checkbox| :guilabel:`Merge layers` option places all
+Checking the |checkbox| :guilabel:`Merge layers` option places all
    layers in a single group.
 #.
 Press :guilabel:`OK` to open the layers in QGIS.